 In instances where a Vote represents a combination of departments for which uniform budget and programme structures have been prescribed, information should be provided at a sub-sub-programme level.
-A good example of how this should be treated is seen from the KwaZulu-Natal Province's Estimates of Provincial Revenue and Expenditure, 2013 and is presented in Table 2.11.
+A good example of how this should be treated is seen from the KwaZulu-Natal Province's EPRE, 2013 and is presented in Table 2.11.